samuel100/Ignite_FineTuning_workshop/lab/Workshop Instructions/Lab4_Azure_MLStudio_AIStudio/AIStudioreadme.md

 ## Learning Objectives
 By the end of this workshop, you should be able to:
+1. Explore the model catalog in Azure AI Studio.
+1. Deploy a model from the model catalog
 1. Fine-tune and deploy the GPT model in Azure AI Studio
 1. Test the fine-tuned model